-We're a not-for-profit, producergoverned group that sustains the environmental objectives of our members.
+We're a not-for-profit, producer-governed group that sustains the environmental objectives of our members.

-Interchange Recycling collects and recycles motor oil and antifreeze products that our members make and sell, which are then made available as new products by our members and other vendors.
-Ultimately, our mandate is to provide an eco-friendly and costeffective way to recycle used motor oil, oil filters, oil containers, antifreeze, and antifreeze containers-and we're always examining new automotive and industrial products to bring into our recycling process.
+Interchange Recycling manages the collection and recycling of motor oil and antifreeze products that our members make and sell, which are then made available as new products by our members and other vendors.
+Ultimately, our mandate is to provide an eco-friendly and cost-effective way to recycle used motor oil, oil filters, oil containers, antifreeze, and antifreeze containers-and we're always examining new automotive and industrial products to bring into our recycling process.